Itsdaodao/tp/docs/DeveloperGuide.md

       Note: You can only launch Telegram links from the browser if you have the Telegram application installed on your device.
         ```
       Expected Result (regardless of Internet Access):
-      1. Verify that a browser opens with the URL formatted `https://t.me/HANDLE` whereby handle should be the specified contact's telegram handle,
+      1. Verify that a browser opens with the URL formatted `https://t.me/HANDLE` whereby handle should be the specified contact's Telegram handle,
       2. & Result display show the success message above.

 2. Launch Second Person's without the specified communication mode.
-   1. Prerequisites: The second person in the displayed list does **NOT** have a telegram handle
+   1. Prerequisites: The second person in the displayed list does **NOT** have a Telegram handle

    2. Test: `launch 1 -l` <br>
       Expected Result Display: